brendan-myers/temporal-terraform-bootstrap-private-connectivity/README.md

 # Temporal / AWS Private Connectivity Bootstrap

-Bootstraps a Temporal Cloud namespace, an AWS VPC with connectivity to the namespace, and an EC2 host (with no public connectivity) to test the connection.
+Bootstraps a Temporal Cloud namespace, an AWS VPC with private connectivity to the namespace, and an EC2 host (with no public connectivity, but with private connectivity to Temporal) to test the connection.

 ## Setup
 * Set the `TEMPORAL_CLOUD_API_KEY` environment variable (or [set them in the provider directly](https://registry.terraform.io/providers/temporalio/temporalcloud/latest/docs#provider-configuration) - not recommended!)